Archistory

 1945–1980

-Related through the same building type
+Related through the same architect

-Related through the same building type
+Related through the same architect

 Sources